 Depart Lilongwe mid morning and drive to Dzalanyama Forest Reserve.
 Driving time 1 & 1/2 hrs.
 Lunch followed by a walk in and around the surrounding Brachystegia Forest and nearby stream.
 Evening dinner.
 Overnight Dzalanyama Forest Lodge.
+Day 2:

 After an early cup of tea or coffee and a light snack, we go on an approx. 4 hr walk.
 The area is renowned for its excellent bird life and at times antelope are seen.
 Return to the lodge and enjoy a delicious brunch [eggs, bacon, toast, salads, cold meat etc] after which there is time to relax or swim in the cool mountain stream that flows past the front of the lodge.
 The afternoon is spent around the waterfalls—a short drive away.
 We return to the lodge, as it gets dark, using a spotlight to see nocturnal animals and birds.
 Evening dinner.
 Overnight Dzalanyama Forest Lodge.
+Day 3:

 After a light snack with tea & coffee we depart for a morning drive at 06H00.
 All game drives are undertaken in specially modified safari vehicles, to optimise your pleasure and experience.
 Drinks and snacks are taken along for your enjoyment whilst in the park.
 Depending on game sightings, we return to the lodge at 11 for a scrumptious "brunch".
 An afternoon rest, swim, and tea then we again head out for our afternoon drive at around 16H00 - returning to the lodge at 20H00.
 Day 6:

 After breakfast we return back to Lilongwe.
-A picnic lunch is eaten en route and we continue to Lake Malawi & Senga Bay.
-ETA at the lodge in Senga Bay in time for a sundowner.
-Overnight on a Dinner, bed and breakfast basis.
+A picnic lunch is enjoyed en route and we continue to Lake Malawi-Senga Bay.Overnight at Livingstonia Beach Hotel on Dinner, bed and breakfast basis.
+Day 7:

 The worlds 3rd largest fresh water lake and home to over 800 fish species, a greater number of freshwater species than are found in Europe and N America combined.
 The vast majority of these fish belong to the Cichlid group, brightly coloured and plentiful.

 We did indeed have a terrific safari.
 To sum it up: